Taxi and Chauffeur Vehicle Industry Reform

 To stay up to date with the latest P2P industry updates register here

 For more information on applying for a South Australian Driver or Operator accreditation please go to sa.gov taxi and passenger transport or visit the Accreditation and Licensing Centre, 71 Richmond Road, Mile End SA 5033.
-Or contact us via phone on 1300 623 597 or email DPTI.P2Preforms@sa.gov.au.
+Or contact us via email DPTI.P2Preforms@sa.gov.au.